shakedown-street/jprice/jprice/backup/posts/load-balancer-basics.md

 ## Scenario

-- We will have two backend web servers running the application (such as a django backend)
+- We will have two backend web servers running the application (such as a [Django](https://djangoproject.com/) backend)
-- We will use Nginx as a reverse proxy to distribute traffic between the two servers
+- We will use [Nginx](https://nginx.org/) as a reverse proxy to distribute traffic between the two servers
 - We will use Round Robin as the load balancing algorithm to distribute traffic evenly between the two servers

 You will need to configure Nginx as a load balancer: